canada-ca/design-system/partners/index.md

     <div class="card hght-inhrt"><a href="{{ site.url }}/partners/project-03.html" aria-label="Electronic Procurement Solution"><img src="images/blank-blue-lm.png" class="img-responsive" alt="">
       <div class="card-container">
         <h3>Electronic Procurement Solution</h3>
-        <p class="mrgn-tp-lg"><strong>Purpose</strong>: make it easier for Canadian businesses to find and understand government business opportunities and guidance.</p>
+        <p class="mrgn-tp-lg"><strong>Purpose</strong>: Help develop a prototype for a new procurement website.
+We focused on the needs of businesses new to government procurement.
+We tested with small and medium enterprises not currently registered as suppliers to the Government of Canada.</p>
+        <p><strong>Date</strong>: Spring/summer 2019</p>
         <p><strong>Partners</strong>: Public Services; Procurement Canada (PSPC)</p>
       </div>
       </a></div>